 August 15, 2021

-Cate McNider is a multi-disciplinary artist, and a psychophysical practitioner and movement educator registered as The Listening Body®.
+Cate McNider is a multi-disciplinary artist, psychophysical practitioner, Alexander Technique teacher and movement educator registered as The Listening Body®.
 Since arriving in NYC in 1985, she has expressed her healing journey through poetry, multi-media movement performances and painting.
 She has performed her multi-media works in downtown venues and Brooklyn, and exhibited her paintings in solo shows in the East Village and NOHO.
 Poems from her first collection, Separation and Return have been in several journals, in print and online.
 Escape Velocity is the follow up on the success of her healing practices.
 Cate still lives in New York.

 Reading of Separation and Return at Mulberry St. Library, NYC, 2011